This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Leading Sub-Sectors

 Oman imports vehicles for domestic sales and for re-export to regional markets.
-In addition to a continuing market for passenger vehicles, Oman is importing construction, airport, and port equipment including buses, aircraft, X-ray security screening equipment, cranes, rubber tire gantries, port access control and security solutions, logistics software, and engineering, project management, cold storage supply chain, and consultancy services.
+In addition to a continuing market for passenger vehicles, Oman is importing construction, airport, and port equipment including buses, aircraft, X-ray security screening equipment, cranes, rubber tire gantries, port access control and security solutions, logistics software, engineering, project management, cold storage supply chain, and consultancy services.
 Oman anticipates re-starting its rail project to connect to the planned GCC rail line and is evaluating the feasibility of a rail connection between Sohar Port and Khazaen.

 Opportunities